metamn/react/content/blog/design-systems/index.md

 > A reaction to the lightness, optimism, and frivolity of today's web design. &mdash; [Brutalist Websites](https://brutalistwebsites.com/)

 This is the line I pursue in my career, this is why I need a design system / component library built from scratch, producing unique looking websites.

+## You'll spend lots of time

+In the last year I've analyzed a dozen of existing design systems.

+I wrote a mini-book / technical guide on how to roll your own.

+I've learnt other languages and stacks to better understand the current theory and best practices.

+I've done four iterations on my own design system.

+And I've employed it in a couple of real-life applications.

+Yet, after a year, I'm at the beginning.
+One iteration left, and I'll be able to roll out &mdash; design and develop &mdash; scalable, consistent, unique looking user interfaces in no time.